-Dealing with hard water build up on your faucets?
+Dealing with thick limescale and hard water build up on your faucets?
 Check out how to easily remove limescale from faucet.
-This simple tip helps remove limescale.
-It really is the best limescale remover.
+This simple tip helps remove limescale and calcium build up that is clogging your faucet.
+It really is the best no scrub limescale remover.

 Some of our faucets like the sink faucets are easy to remove limescale from faucet by unscrewing part of the faucet head and soaking in vinegar.
 My bathtub faucet is not so easily cleaned so I came up with this easy trick to remove limescale.
 If you are struggling to remove limescale from faucets check out these simple tips.